 Last 12 Months Profits + Owner’s Salary

 Profit is your revenue minus expenses.
-You can find this number on the business’s latest Profit & Loss Statement.
+You can find this number on the business’s latest profit and loss statement.
 Add in the owner’s salary as well before inputting this number into the calculator.

 Business Valuation Calculator Outputs

-The outputs are the fields provided after the calculation is done, displaying what your potential value could be.
+The outputs are the fields provided after calculations are complete, and display the potential value of the business.
 The business valuation calculator only has two output fields.

 Business Value Based on Sales